carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 Let's do some plots!

-First, a scatter matrix that will give us a lot of relevant information.
+First, a scatter matrix that will give us much relevant information.
 It has:

 + the response variable of our model, `price`, plotted against the rest of the variables;
 + frequency diagrams at the diagonal, so you get a glance of the data distribution;
 + scatter plots at the bottom to see how variables are related to each other, and
-+ Pearson’s correlation coefficients at the upper section.
-[Check this wikipedia article](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) if you are not famliar with it.
++ Pearson's correlation coefficients at the upper section.
+[Check this Wikipedia article](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) if you are not familiar with it.

 ```r